Nuitysun/reviews_sentiment_prediction/README.md

 ## Data collection
 The first step is to retrieve the product reviews data.
 The search for possibility to export reviews from web-site or to use exciting browser extension/plugin didn't bring results, so it was decided to collect the data using web-scraping (scrappy module in python).
-The script which retrieves necessary data and writes it into the ìsmartphone\_reviews _{current_date}.csvî file is located in separate jupiter notebook **ìScraping_reviews.ipynbî**.
+The script which retrieves necessary data and writes it into the ‚Äúsmartphone\_reviews _{current_date}.csv‚Äù file is located in separate jupiter notebook **‚ÄúScraping_reviews.ipynb‚Äù**.

 *Note: the developed  web-scraping script does not retrieve all available reviews.
-It is caused by the fact that web-pages are generated dynamically with ìShow moreî button.
-To solve this problem, itís necessary to use tools like Selenium, which can interact with web-pages to get full data previously to parsing html.
+It is caused by the fact that web-pages are generated dynamically with ‚ÄúShow more‚Äù button.
+To solve this problem, it‚Äôs necessary to use tools like Selenium, which can interact with web-pages to get full data previously to parsing html.
 Here we will proceed with the data generated with the scrapy module functionality as it should be enough for purposes of this project.*

 ## Data preparation/analysis and predicting sentiment with BERTmodel
-Script related to this section  is located in separate jupiter notebook **"Predicting reviews sentiment with Bert model.ipynbî**.
+Script related to this section  is located in separate jupiter notebook **"Predicting reviews sentiment with Bert model.ipynb‚Äù**.
 ### Step 1: Read dataset and perform basic preprocessing
 In this section following steps are performed:
 - read datasets from the root folder,